Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Depending on your industry and business, there are varying risks if you do not verify and check a candidate’s education qualifications.
 At a very basic level you risk damaging the reputation of your brand by employing someone who isn’t qualified to perform the duties of their role.

 For industries like healthcare, education and finance that are highly regulated and in positions of trust, there are risks to patients, children or people more broadly.

 There are also potential legal implications for both a candidate pretending to have qualifications they do not and for your organisation for failing to verify that the information you received from the candidate was truthful and accurate.

 Once you have acquired this information, you can take it directly to the education provider the candidate achieved their qualification with.
-Or you can simply pass it on to a trusted third party such as Xref to quickly perform the Education Verification Check.
+Or you can simply pass it on to a trusted third party such as RapidID to quickly perform the Education Verification Check.

 Individual employers can conduct an Education Verification Check themselves by contacting the specified educational institution, providing the necessary details and requesting a candidate’s transcript or verification of their qualification.

 However, this independent approach can often be difficult and a slower process as there may be forms that the candidate has to complete for the educational institution to release their records.

 For this reason, utilising a third-party service to perform an Education Verification Check can streamline the process, saving employers valuable time and providing assurance that the verification will be carried out thoroughly.

 Yes.
 Education verification typically requires consent from the candidate and may be subject to various regulations both in your country and the country the candidate achieved their education qualification.
 It is vital to consider your candidate's privacy and data security.